Percolation and isoperimetry on roughly transitive graphs: Examples

 Let $\mu_{p,q}$ denote the measure governing the site-percolation process as described above.
 Then \cite[Proposition 2.5]{haggstrom_coloring} assures that for any graph $G$ and any $p \in [0, 1]$ there exists a critical value $q_\star^G(p)\in [0,1]$ such that

-It is clear that if $p > p_c(G)$, or in other words if the first stage of the process can lead to an infinite cluster, then $q_*(p) = 0$, since for every positive $q$ there is a chance that the cluster containing the origin is infinite and is painted black.
+It is clear that if $p > p_c(G)$, or in other words if the first stage of the process can lead to an infinite cluster, then $q_\star(p) = 0$, since for every positive $q$ there is a chance that the cluster containing the origin is infinite and is painted black.
 Therefore, one can focus on the subcritical and critical phases $p \leq p_c(G)$.

 On the subcritical phase, there is a strong belief that the size of a typical cluster should have exponential tails.
-To make this more precise, let us define the critical value for ``strongly subcriticality''.
+To make this more precise, let us define the critical value for ``strong subcriticality''.
+We set